TimeSuite: Improving MLLMs for Long Video Understanding via Grounded Tuning: Full performances

 \section{Full performances}

 \refstepcounter{appendix} The performance of VideoChat-T on MVBench is shown in Table \ref{tab:MVbench}.
 Compared to VideoChat2, VideoChat-T only experienced a 0.5\% accuracy loss.
 This indicates that our method effectively preserves the capabilities of the base model, preventing catastrophic forgetting caused by incremental fine-tuning.
+For a detailed analysis of the performance degradation of MVBench, please refer to Appendix \ref{app:Extra ablation}.2.
 For the Action Localization (AL) task, which requires the model to determine the coarse-grained temporal position of events, the test accuracy improved from 44.0\% to 56.5\%.
 This indirectly confirms that our method significantly enhances the model’s temporal awareness capabilities.

 The overall performance of our model on VideoMME is presented in Table \ref{tab:VideoMME}.
 VideoChat-T achieved significant improvements on both evaluation benchmarks of VideoMME, which include watching videos only and videos with subtitles.
 The improvements are particularly notable in the long video subset.